No, not yet. You might reconsider closing the tab. Disability Insurance may not be what you think it is.

 Disability Insurance?
 What in the world of Insurance does that even mean?
 At first glance, one would imagine this is associated with insurance that caters to the underprivileged and ‘notoriously’ handicapped.
 We would be glad to bloat that assumption.
 People almost never think about the possibility of sustaining an injury at work.
 Now, this is what disability insurance concerns itself with.

-Is buying disability insurance worth it?
+Is buying this cover worth it?
 We shall examine a few reasons to justify its position.
 Just before that, however, we shall consider its basic types.

 Basic Types of Disability Insurance